This page: Byzantine, Medieval, and Arabic coins for sale (and a very few "world" coins)

 TERMS: Prices are in brackets: [$xx].
-I accept PayPal and Zelle (which I prefer in the US.
+I accept PayPal and Zelle (I prefer Zelle in the US.
 Here is why) and checks and cash.
 Postage in the US is $2 for orders up to $25, $3 for orders up to $50, $4 for orders up to $100, and an additional $2 for each hundred thereafter.

-Usually I don't ship to other countries because shipping is too expensive.
-More-detailed
+Usually I don't ship to other countries because shipping is too expensive ($20 or $25).
+More-detailed terms of sale are here.

 After I confirm by e-mail that I still have the coin, you can pay by logging into your account and sending Zelle or PayPal payment to my e-mail address.